Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels

 \subsection{Impact of the association bias}

-In this subsection, we examine the effect of association bias, $B$ at packet success probability of V2X network and V2V communication.
-In Fig. \ref{Bias}, we set $\mu_v$ = 0.005 nodes/Km, $\lambda_R$ = 0.005 Km/Km$^2$, $\lambda_b = 0.00002$ and $z=0$ dB.
+In this subsection, we examine the effect of association bias, $B$ at success probability of C-V2X network and V2V communication.
+In Fig. \ref{Bias}, we set {$\mu_v$ = 5 nodes/km, $\lambda_R$ = 5 km/km$^2$, $\lambda_b = 20$ $BSs/km^2$ and $z=0$ dB.}

-Fig. \ref{Bias} plots the success probability at the typical receiver versus the association bias.
-The following insights can be observed: 1) The success probability of V2X communication is much higher than V2V communication as both cellular based V2V and V2B links supplement each other for success probability of V2X communication and there are no coverage gaps for the network.
-2) We observed that there is an increase in the success probability of the V2X communication with increase in values of bias, because the success probability of V2V link initially increases at faster rate.
-3) We see that at lower bias values, there is an equal opportunity for both links of being selected.
-At $B=1$, there is equal probability of association with cellular based V2V or V2B link.
-4) The success probability of V2V communication remains constant as association bias has no effect on this type of communication.
-5) We can summarize that traffic loading and interference to cellular networks can be controlled through association bias.
+Fig. \ref{Bias} plots the success probability at the arbitrary receiver versus the association bias.
+The following insights can be observed: 1) the success probability of C-V2X communication is slightly higher than V2V communication alone as both direct and network modes supplement each other for success probability of C-V2X communication and there are no coverage gaps for the network.
+2) we see that at lower bias values, there is an equal opportunity for both modes being selected.
+At $B=1$, there is equal probability of association with direct and network modes.
+3) {the success probability of V2V communication without mode selection scheme remains constant as association bias has no effect on this type of communication.} 4) we can summarize that traffic loading and interference to cellular networks can be controlled through association bias.